mattermost/docs/source/install/install-nginx.rst

 ``sudo systemctl disable nginx``

-To re-enable the service to start up at boot, you can type:
+To re-enable the service to start up at boot, use:

 ``sudo systemctl enable nginx``